benjymous/annotations/sandman/sandman.22.md

 Page 7 panel 1:  Interesting information on the nature of the Endless.
        panel 4:  This guy is Abudah.
 He also appears as Mervyn's sidekick in issue 60, pp. 21-23

 Page 8 panel 3:  Neil Gaiman has said that the raven companions of Dream dwell in Eve's cave.
 	Panel 4:  In reference to the events of _Swamp Thing_ ##27-30 and Annual
-#2, in which Matthew's mortal self made a deal with evil sorceror Anton Arcane.
+#2, in which Matthew's mortal self made a deal with evil sorcerer Anton Arcane.
 	Panel 5:  Samael ("Poison Angel") was the principal angel of death in medieval Jewish folklore, where he is under the control of God.
 Many alternate spellings exist.
-In the Targum, an Aramaic paraphrasing/translation of the Old Testament, Samael is identified with Lucifer, According to "Man Myth and Magic: an illustrated encylcopedia of mythology religon and the unknown", Samael was "incorrectly identified with Lucifer.".
+In the Targum, an Aramaic paraphrasing/translation of the Old Testament, Samael is identified with Lucifer, According to "Man Myth and Magic: an illustrated encyclopedia of mythology religion and the unknown", Samael was "incorrectly identified with Lucifer.".
 Robert Graves, a British poet, classicist, and translator, and much-admired writer of several works of and about myth and historical novels such as _I, Claudius_, translates Samael as